vshneer/daml-java-playground/src/test/java/com/djplayground/README.md

 ### How to use Navigator with tests

-1. Add breakpoint before and after contract creation.
+1. Add breakpoint BEFORE and AFTER contract creation.
 For example CreateProposalTest.
 Add breakpoints to the lines:
     ```
     damlClient.createProposalContract(proposal);
     lookUpProposalContract();
     ```
 2. Run IT test in debug mode.
+Use IntelliJ IDEA debug facilities
 3. When execution stops on the breakpoint run a navigator:
     ```
     daml navigator server localhost 6865 --feature-user-management=false